avstudio/state-commander/docs/api/README.md

 - `Context.hooks[hookName:String].attach(handler:Function)`

-Hooks are middleware functions and can be used for plugin functionality.
+Getter that holds Hooks / middleware functions and can be used for plugin functionality.

 ::: warning NOTE
 Hooks are meant to be used only for plugin development and not for direct use.